isaacs/blog.izs.me/src/pages/2007/09/font-size-vs-zoom-the-only-thing-thats-wrong/index.md

   - /post/146672166
 slug: font-size-vs-zoom-the-only-thing-thats-wrong
 tags:
-  - Broken
+  - broken
-  - CSS
+  - css
-  - In the Minds of Users
+  - in the minds of users
 title: Font Size vs Zoom --- The only thing that's wrong with YUI's grids.css
 tumblrid: 146672166
 type: text